-The benefits of drinking red wine in moderation has been well documented, and continue to be researched.
+The benefits of drinking red wine in moderation have been well documented and continue to be researched.
 Improvements in memory, muscle strength, and the cardiovascular system are just a few of the perks that come with enjoying the occasional glass of Merlot or Cabernet, but for those on a limited budget, red wine can be a luxury item.

 If you don’t have an endless stream of money to throw into the Pinot fund, the line between gas station wine and an affordable, quality bottle of red is one that must be taken with care.
-Here is our list of best cheap red wines with quality that outweighs their price tags.
+Here is our list of best cheap red wines whose quality outweighs their price tag.

 Best red wines under $10